 2336 Liberty Street, Jacksonville, FL 32206

 One of the newest districts and my personal favorite – Phoenix Arts District is a phenomenal addition to the art scene in Jacksonville.
-The future home of Jacksonville Florida School of the Arts (JFSOTA), the district resides in the Springfield area of the Urban Core, houses 100,000 square feet of warehouse space and will soon encompass 4.5 acres worth of workshops, studios, apartments, event space, galleries and more.
+The future home of Jacksonville Florida School of the Arts (JFSOTA), the district resides in the Springfield area of the Urban Core, and will soon encompass 4.5 acres worth of workshops, studios, apartments, event space, galleries and more.
 Until then, it is still probably the coolest and most diverse outdoor art space in the city.
 It’s a must see and perfect for beefing up your IG feed.

 #FrayLife Tip: While you’re in Springfield, check out the cool shops, eateries, and microbreweries that have cropped up on Main Street.
-We recommend Uptown Kitchen & Bar or Crispy’s for a bite, Hyperion Brewing Co. for a beer, and Social Grounds Coffee Company for a cup of Joe and a sweet treat (gluten free options available)!
+We recommend Uptown Kitchen & Bar or Crispy’s for a bite, Hyperion Brewing Co. for a beer, and Social Grounds Coffee Company for a cup of Joe.

 View More Articles By Jihan Grant